Affordable housing: The State of Homelessness in America

 The third factor that explains variation in homelessness is the supply of substitutes to housing through homeless shelters.
-"Some places, including New York City, the State of Massachusetts, and the District of Columbia – provide a legal “right to shelter” that promises shelter of some minimum level of quality".
+"Some places, including New York City, the State of Massachusetts, and the District of Columbia – provide a legal "right to shelter" that promises shelter of some minimum level of quality".
 This means that regardless of occupancy, the shelter ensures a certain level of quality.
 "Thus, as long as the minimum shelter quality is set high enough (i.e., higher than equilibrium quality levels reached in other places), we would expect right-to-shelter places to have a larger supply of homeless shelters."
-Since a larger shelter supply entails a higher shelter quality, people who otherwise wouldn't be homeless are found living in shelters because they provide a better alternative.
+Since a larger shelter supply entails a higher shelter quality, people who otherwise would not be homeless are found living in shelters because they provide a better alternative.
 This results in a decrease in the demand for housing and an increase in homelessness.

 The fourth and final cause of homelessness is a higher prevalence of individual-level risk factors.
 These factors include mental health, substance abuse, incarceration, poverty, and social ties.
 "According to the 2018 homeless point-in-time count, 111,122 homeless people (20 percent) had a severe mental illness and 86,647 homeless people (16 percent) suffered from chronic substance abuse.
 Among all adults who used shelter at some point in 2017, 44 percent had a disability."
 In addition, "people experiencing homelessness generally have low incomes and relatively weaker social ties."
 While the vast majority of people with these issues are not homeless, there is a strong connection to those who are.

 The Federal Government provides funding to communities to support homeless assistance programs.
 The Department of Housing and Urban Development (HUD) is the largest source of Federal funds, providing $2.6 billion combined via the Continuum of Care (CoC) program and Emergency Solution Grant program alone in 2019.
 These two programs support competitive funding to communities for homeless outreach, emergency shelter, transitional housing, rapid rehousing, permanent supportive housing and homelessness prevention.
 The U.S. Department of Veterans Affairs (VA) provides $1.8 billion for programs that serve homeless veterans, in addition to funding from HUD targeted specifically to homeless veterans.
 Other smaller sources of funding include the U.S. Department of Health and Human Services, the U.S. Department of Education, and the U.S. Department of Labor.
 State and local governments and private philanthropy provide substantial funding and support for homeless assistance as well.

 The Trump Administration implemented a range of policies in conjunction with homeless assistance programs in addressing the four major drivers of homelessness.
 Most significant was the reformation of the Housing First approach which provides competitive funding to CoC's.
 While the program maintains a commitment to providing housing with no preconditions to program participants, the 2019 Notice of Funding Availability allowed communities flexibility to impose service participation requirements for participants after they have been stabilized in housing.
 Such reforms allow homeless assistance programs help vulnerable homeless individuals become self-sufficient through employment and earning an income.